jemissik/pymovebank/docs/apps/installation.md

 After the installation is complete, you can [get started](./user_guide/index).

+(alternative-installation)=
 ## Alternative installation methods

 The apps can also be installed from the command line.
 If you have issues with the first installation method (e.g. your computer's security settings are preventing the installer from running), you can use this method as a backup.

-### Install using Mamba (recommended)
+### Install using conda (recommended)

-1. Download and install Mambaforge.
-[Download the installer here](https://github.com/conda-forge/miniforge#mambaforge)
+ECODATA is [available on conda-forge](https://anaconda.org/conda-forge/ecodata) and can be installed directly using conda.
+This method requires installing conda.

+#### Install ECODATA using conda
+1. Download and install Miniconda.
+[See instructions for installing Miniconda and download installers here](https://docs.anaconda.com/free/miniconda/index.html).
+If you already have conda installed, you can skip this step.
 2. Open a terminal.

     **Mac/Linux**: Run the commands from the built-in "Terminal" application, or any other terminal app.

-    **Windows**: Run the commands from the Miniforge Prompt (this was installed by Mambaforge).
-You can find this by searching for "Miniforge Prompt" in the Start menu.
+    **Windows**: Run the commands from the Anaconda Powershell Prompt (this was installed by Miniconda).
+You can find this by searching for "Anaconda Powershell Prompt" in the Start menu.

+    You can check that your conda installation was successful by running `conda list`.
+If conda has been installed correctly, a list of installed packages appears.

 3. Install ECODATA in a new conda environment:

     ```bash
-    mamba create -n eco ecodata -c conda-forge
+    conda create -n eco ecodata -c conda-forge
     ```

-    This will download all of the packages for the application, so it may take some time to finish, depending on your internet speed.
+    This will install ECODATA in a new conda environment named "eco".
+This includes downloading all of the packages for the application, so it may take some time to finish, depending on your internet speed.
 Once the environment is successfully created, the terminal output should look something like:

     ```bash
     #